MG Software.

 AWS vs Azure: Which Cloud Platform Should You Choose?

-AWS offers the broadest service range and the most flexibility.
-Azure is the logical choice for organizations already invested in the Microsoft ecosystem.
-Both are enterprise-grade platforms with data centers worldwide.
-The choice primarily depends on your existing technology stack.
+AWS offers the broadest service range and the most flexibility for cloud-native architectures and innovative workloads.
+Azure is the logical choice for organizations already invested in the Microsoft ecosystem that value hybrid cloud, enterprise governance, and AI integration through Azure OpenAI Service.
+Both are enterprise-grade platforms with data centers worldwide, excellent SLAs, and comparable technical capabilities.
+The choice primarily depends on your existing technology stack, license agreements, and team expertise.
+For most organizations, strategic fit is more important than technical feature comparisons when selecting a cloud provider.

 AWS (Amazon Web Services)